sugarlabs/musicblocks/Docs/guide/README.md

 The horizonal axis is time and the verical axis is half-step offsets from the base note.

+The toolbar on the left includes buttons to play the sequence, save the pattern to a custom chord block, clear the grid, and move (shift) the active note pattern up or down by an octave.

 The sequence in the pattern above is ```do mi sol do do mi do sol mi do do sol```.